My Approach to Helping

 If you are having trouble with relationships, I can help.
+Are you and your partner having trouble seeing eye to eye?
+Are there some touchy subjects you want to discuss with your pattern but are afraid how heshe will respond?
 Do you want to create a thriving, enjoyable, and loving relationship?
 Perhaps you have had a string of unsuccessful dating relationships and want to figure out how to find the right partner for you.
 Some people are in a committed relationship and are not sure if they should stay or leave...if their relationship is salvageable or not.
 I can help with all of these problem areas.

 More Info About My Practice